-8. The AIoT device determines to responds to the AIoT paging message, it sends an AIoT message to the UE reader with Device ID and optional another Auth Container, which contains information for authentication.
-The UE reader forwards the AIoT message encapsulated in a UL NAS Transport message to the AIoT NF/AMF.
+8. The AIoT device determines to responds to the AIoT paging message, it sends an AIoT message to the UE reader with Device ID and optional Auth Container 2, which contains information for authentication.
+If the Auth Container1 is included in the AIoT paging message, the Auth Container2 is generated based on the Auth Container1.
+The UE reader forwards the AIoT message encapsulated in a UL NAS Transport message or via a PDU session to the AIoT NF/AMF.

 9. The AIoT NF/AMF acts as proxy of the AIoT device to interact with AAA-S for authentication between the AIoT device and the AAA-S, e.g., using EAP framework or mechanism described in RFC 4739 [7].
 The AIoT NF/AMF may further interact with the AIoT device via the UE reader for authentication if required by AAA-S.